ientebib/auto_equity_recovery/PROJECT_SUMMARY.md

 - Provided templates and examples for different recipe types

 #### 5. Recipe Migration
-- Created a `legacy/recipes` directory for deprecated recipes
-- Moved inactive recipes to the legacy directory
+- Deprecated recipes were temporarily moved to a `legacy/recipes` directory during migration.
+This folder has since been removed from the repository.
 - Successfully migrated all active recipes to the new schema:
   - `simulation_to_handoff`
   - `fede_abril_preperfilamiento`